vsergeev/luaradio/new-to-sdr.md

 cost, high rate analog to digital converters (ADCs) and digital to analog converters (DACs) that are responsible for sampling and synthesizing the radio signal.
-The inexpensive $20 RTL-SDR dongle — described in more detail below — has also played a large role in exposing the technology to many engineers and hobbyists.
+The inexpensive $20 RTL-SDR dongle — described in more detail below — has also played a role in exposing the technology to many engineers and hobbyists.

 However, the software of software-defined radio has yet to catch up to the hardware.
-Much of it is scattered across esoteric one-off decoding programs, trapped in frameworks bloated with boilerplate and dependencies, or proprietary Windows software.
+Much of it is scattered across esoteric one-off decoding programs, trapped in frameworks bloated with boilerplate and dependencies, or confined to proprietary Windows software.
 There has been little consolidation of common code by the way of libraries, and even less effort on good documentation.
 Fortunately, the tide seems to be turning.
 Lightweight signal processing libraries are gaining traction, modern open source SDR applications are cropping up, and the developer communities surrounding SDR are growing.

 The rest of this guide covers the details of getting started with SDR receivers, including hardware, software, a tour of the frequency bands, next steps, and additional resources.
-Most of this introduction focuses on SDR receivers, but SDR transmitters are covered briefly in the next steps section.
+Most of this introduction focuses on SDR receivers, but SDR transmitters are touched on briefly in the next steps section.

 ## Hardware